HOMO FABER 2026

 • She collaborates with the bone china factory in Limoges La Seynie

 I transform them into hybrid beings, mixing history, myths and chimerical dreams.
 The female bodies are invaded by wildlife and floral elements, evoking a nature that is both soft and worrying.
-In my very last work, the human figure disappears, leaving in its place new organic bodies.
+In one of my pieces, the human figure disappears, leaving in its place new organic bodies.

-I use classical symbols: snakes, butterflies, chrysanthemum, vanitas, eggs, etc. They represent both life and death and the cycle of life.
-I like mixing references and playing with influences and codes; trying to create a harmonious world made of contrasts and differences.
+I use classical symbols such as snakes, butterflies, chrysanthemum, vanitas, eggs and so on.
+They represent both life and death, and the cycle of life.
+I like mixing references and playing with influences and codes, trying to create a harmonious world made of contrasts and differences.